jasonacollins/blog/posts/books-i-read-in-2026.md

 - Arvind Narayanan and Sayash Kapoor, *AI Snake Oil: What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference*
 - Andrew Ross Sorkin, *1929: Inside the Greatest Crash in Wall Street History*
 - Gary Rivlin, *AI Valley: Microsoft, Google, and the Trillion-Dollar Race to Cash In on Artificial Intelligence*
+- Brad Stulberg, *The Way of Excellence*
 - Eric Topol, *Super Agers: An Evidence-Based Approach to Longevity*
 - Stephen Witt, *The Thinking Machine: Jensen Huang, Nvidia, and the World's Most Coveted Microchip*

 *Fiction*

 - Becky Chambers, *The long way to a small, angry planet*
+- Paulo Coelho, *The Alchemist*
 - Mary Shelley, *Franksenstein; or, The Modern Prometheus*/*
 - Dan Simmons, *Hyperion*
 - Dan Simmons, *Fall of Hyperion*